alicepsz98/delight-spa/README.md

 ## :rocket: About the Project

-The proposal of the **[Delight Spa](https://alicepsz98.github.io/delight-spa/index.html)** is to show the possibilities of HTML and CSS, as a basic project using the fundamentals of web development.
+The purpose of the **[Delight Spa](https://alicepsz98.github.io/delight-spa/index.html)** is to show the possibilities of HTML and CSS, as a basic project using the fundamentals of web development.

 ---